-The testing phase provided a solid basis for the development of the HOTSPOT project.
-It is designed as a flexible concept that can be implemented worldwide, according to the specific needs of member countries.
+HOTSPOT is designed as a flexible concept that can be implemented worldwide, according to the specific needs of member countries.

 In the course of our operations, we cover many different locations, such as border crossings, green lines, reception/detention centres for irregular migrants, and police stations.

-- Operation HOTSPOT Stonebrood, United Kingdom (52 crosschecks over one week);
+- Operation HOTSPOT Stonebrood, United Kingdom (52 crosschecks);

-- Operation HOTSPOT WB21, Albania, Montenegro, North Macedonia, Serbia (837 crosschecks over two weeks).
+- Operation HOTSPOT WB21, Albania, Montenegro, North Macedonia, Serbia (837 crosschecks).

 A data collection and screening trial was conducted in Albania, Montenegro, North Macedonia and Serbia in September and October 2019.
 The testing phase provided a solid basis for the development and implementation of the HOTSPOT concept.